TheCookeringYT/Eaglercraft-1.5.2/README.md

  Step 1: First, fork the project.
 Then, next to "Insights" there should be a button called "Settings" next to it.
-If you clicked on it scroll until it says pages.
+If you clicked on it find "Pages".